Purpose of the Grant Program

 Please note that the application needs to be sent to the Fulbright Finland Foundation six weeks before the planned visit.

-Send the application to Fulbright Finland by e-mail at [email protected]
+Send the application to the Fulbright Finland Foundation by submitting it to this Dropbox-folder.

-Fulbright Finland Foundation reviews the applications on a rolling basis.
-If Fulbright Finland Foundation approves the request, we will contact the visiting Fulbrighter’s local Fulbright Commission/U.S. Embassy to request their support for the visit.
-Once we receive this confirmation, Fulbright Finland sends out the official award letter to the visiting Fulbrighter and the host.
+The Fulbright Finland Foundation reviews the applications on a rolling basis.
+If the Foundation approves the request, we will contact the visiting Fulbrighter’s local Fulbright commission/U.S. Embassy to request their support for the visit.
+Once we receive this confirmation, the Fulbright Finland Foundation sends out the official award letter to the visiting Fulbrighter and the host.

 We hope that communication about the visit and the project conveys that the visit has been supported by the Fulbright Finland Foundation.